daniel-wrench/reynolds_scales_project/README.md

 2.5 hours was not enough time for one year of data using 10 cores on parallel partition.
 64 cores on quicktest gave an error.

 Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`.
 If more than 40% of values in any column are missing, skips that data file.
 Note that it is processing the mfi data that takes up the vast majority of the time for this step.

+NB: Missing data is not reported if you do not resample to the desired frequency first.
+It is important that we do note the amount of missing data in each interval, even if we do interpolate over it.

+For the non-mfi datasets, we only get a missing value for a 12-hour average if there is no data for that period.
+Otherwise, we simply get an average of the available data for each period.

 2. `sbatch 2_construct_database.sh` **(12min/month using 10 cores.
 5.44GB: 1 month.
 6.61-6.65GB: 2 months.
 8.87GB: 4 months)**: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **demo_scale_funcs.ipynb** for more on these).
 Fitting parameters are specified in `params.py`.
 The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to. ****